Sharri Markson: COVID-19 origins reporting

 On 20 September 2021, Sky News Australia broadcast a documentary by Markson entitled What Really Happened in Wuhan that featured an exclusive interview with former US president Donald Trump, former US Secretary of State Mike Pompeo and former US director of national intelligence John Ratcliffe.
 The documentary also featured an interview with Chinese human rights activist Wei Jingsheng, who claimed in the documentary that he attempted to warn United States authorities about COVID-19 in October 2019 after being informed of an outbreak by contacts in Beijing.
 The documentary attracted 260,000 viewers and was Sky News Australia's most popular program of 2021 at the time of broadcast.

+In her book What Really Happened in Wuhan published by HarperCollins, Markson frames the Wuhan Institute of Virology as the "crime scene" of the COVID-19 pandemic, proposing that gain-of-function experiments and collaboration with the Chinese PLA might point to human engineering of SARS-CoV-2.
+However, critics in a Guardian review note that the book’s "details are deficient", its 'scientific analysis contentious", and that it often omits key "expert voices".
+The Guardian accuses Markson of treating "uncorroborated intelligence sources" too readily, using questionable analogies (for example misrepresenting Wei Jingsheng’s defection), and selectively citing science that supports her thesis while neglecting alternative explanations.
+As the review concludes, the book "raises more questions than it answers."